Live & study in London

 There are several cinemas in the area, including one inside the sizeable Westfield shopping centre.
 Here you'll find a selection of retailers large enough to rival shopping in the West End.
 Shepherd's Bush also has a vibrant market scene and a large number of local restaurants serving international cuisine at affordable prices.

-Westfield Shepherd's Bush is a major destination for shopping, dining and entertainment
+Westfield is one of London's premier destinations for shopping, dining and entertainment

 Hammersmith is a major west London hub on the banks of the River Thames with excellent local amenities and leisure facilities.
 Major high street retailers are surrounded by eating and drinking establishments of all kinds.
 Hammersmith boasts important entertainment venues too.
 The Apollo is famed for large comedy shows and major live music events, while The Lyric Hammersmith is regularly lauded as one of the UK's leading producing theatres.

 A large bus and London Underground station lies at the heart of Hammersmith, making travel particularly convenient.
 Bus services run across west London, including directly to Prince Consort Village and the RCM.
 Four Underground lines run through the neighbourhood providing convenient access to central London, South Kensington and other destinations, including Heathrow Airport.

 One of Hammersmith's greatest assets is its riverside location.
 Picturesque pathways line the Thames, dotted with places to relax with friends on a balmy summer evening.
 Along with the historic Hammersmith Bridge, they're also fantastic places to watch the annual Boat Race, in which rowing teams from Oxford and Cambridge universities speed along the river to huge cheering crowds.